 Even if we tackled the economic forces that ultimately cause the unfair allocation of resources, land availability would still be one of the main constraints on mass food production.
 The Earth has only a limited area of viable agricultural land; how this land is used is central to our ability to feed the world.
 This is particularly important given how desertification and other ecological issues brought on by climate change continue to reduce the quantity and the quality of the world's arable land.

 Meat-heavy, Westernised diets are a waste of resources we desperately need to conserve.
-This is because livestock consume much more protein, water and calories than they produce.
-Most of the protein from vegetable feed is used for the animal’s bodily functions and not converted to meat, eggs or milk.
+This is because farmed animals consume much more protein, water and calories than they 'produce'.
+Most of the protein from vegetable feed is used for the animal’s bodily functions and not 'converted' to meat, eggs or milk.

 How your diet can help